Home

 We aim to reach this goal in two ways:

-1. We have funded a memorial statue in the National Memorial Arboretum, commissioned from the sculptor Peter Walker.
-The full-size bronze has now been cast and the plinth is currently being installed.
-We hope the memorial will be complete and ready for the formal opening early in 2024.
+1. We have now installed a memorial statue in the National Memorial Arboretum, commissioned from the sculptor Peter Walker.
+The Lord-Lieutenant of Staffordshire, Ian Dudson, unveiled the sculpture memorial at the formal opening ceremony on 24 June 2024.

-2. Then, the more important part of the project can start.
-We plan to find and host resources to help educate people, especially young people, about the impact of war on civilians.
-Sadly, there are currently in the media all too many examples around the world of civilians being killed or suffering from the impact of wars.
+2. Now, what is in many ways the more important part of the project can start.
+We plan to find, develop and host resources to help educate people, especially young people, about the impact of war on civilians.
+Sadly, there are currently in the media all too many examples around the world of civilians either being killed or suffering from the impact of wars.

 Origins